zarr-developers/governance/GOVERNANCE.md

 unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the ZSC.

-Decisions (in addition to adding core developers, ZIC representative(s) and SC membership as above) are made according to the following rules:
+Decisions (in addition to adding core developers, ZIC representative(s) and ZSC membership as above) are made according to the following rules:

 - **Minor documentation changes**, such as typo fixes, or addition / correction of a